-Back in the original days of web search it used to be that only on page factors contributed to where you were ranking.
+Back in the OG days of web search, it used to be that only on-page factors contributed to where you were ranking.
 Then Google came along and introduced site links with individual page rank acting as the deciding factor for rankings.
-Like everything, it has since evolved to include literally hundreds of other factors such as localization of content, link relevance and social metrics to name a few of the trendiest as of late.
+Like everything, it has since evolved to include hundreds of other factors such as localization of content, link relevance and social metrics, to name a few of the trendiest as of late.

-It is hard to deny the fact that local search will continue to play a bigger and bigger part in how people look for businesses like yours online.
-Google Plus for Business is a great tool for local search engine optimization; in fact we believe every business needs a presence on this platform!
+It is hard to deny the fact that local search will continue to play a bigger and bigger part of how people look for businesses like yours online.
+Google My Business is an excellent tool for local search engine optimization; in fact, we believe every business needs a presence on this platform!

-Not quite sure what Google Places or Plus for Business is all about?
-Here’s an example of the type of listings that are displayed for a local search results thanks to this cool service:
+Not quite sure what Google My Business is all about?
+Here’s an example of the type of listings that are displayed for a local search results thanks to this service:

-As you can see in the above, pretty much the entire search engine results page (referred to as SERPs in industry jargon) for the very local search term of “Toronto Dentists” is populated with Google place related listings.
-More and more, Google Plus listings are replacing many traditional results for any searches where the user intent is targeted on finding a local service provider.
+As you can see above, the search engine results page (aka SERPs) for the local search term “Toronto Dentists” is populated with Google My Business related listings.
+Google My Business listings are often replacing traditional results for searches where the user intent is to find a local service provider.

-If you don’t have a Google My Business account for your business, good news, they’re very easy to set-up.
-All you have to do is go here http://www.google.com/+/business/ then, check your mail in a few weeks for a verification code.
+If you don’t have a Google My Business account for your business, good news, they’re very easy to setup.
+All you have to do is go here then check your mail in a few weeks for a verification code.

-If you have multiple locations or are moving to a new location you will need a separate Google My Business page in either case and for each location.
+If you have multiple locations, you will need a separate Google My Business listing for each.

 All of this innovation requires business owners to adapt.
 Traditional organic results are being displayed less and less on Google’s search results.
-For many local searches, ads and Google Plus results of local businesses get placed above the traditional organic results for things like blog posts, events, and even your home page.
-On mobile this is even a bigger issue on mobile as the user now has to scroll past many Google Plus results to get your direct home page or sub page listing.
+For many local searches, ads and Google My Business results of local businesses get placed above the traditional organic results for things like blog posts, events, and even your home page.
+On mobile, this is a more significant issue as the user has to scroll past Google My Business results first.

-It appears that Google is trying to display more and more Google owned content and properties, rather than content you own and have complete control over on your own servers..
+It appears that Google is trying to display more Google-owned content rather than content you own and have complete control over on your servers.

-The bottom line is this, if you are a local service provider and want be positioned in the ever changing landscape of the Google search results than you need to be setup to display in the Google Places results.
-Take a second and do a quick test search of your own for a term like “Dentists in Toronto” as we demonstrated earlier in this post.
+If you are a local service provider and want to rank in the Google search results, then you need to be set up in Google My Business.
+Take a second and do a quick test search of your own for a term like “Dentists in Toronto,” as we demonstrated earlier in this post.

 Be consistent with the formatting of your contact information!
 Check out how Google creates business listings here.
-This means that your phone number should be displayed the exact same on your website as your Google Place page.
-Now, Google has been forcing the format on Google Plus to +1 888-280-2268 so we recommend you use that format on your website.
+Consistency means that your phone number should display the same on your website as your Google My Business page.
+Google has been forcing the format on Google My Business to +1 416-365-7500, so we recommend you use that format on your website.

 Get Recommended To Join The Pack

-Getting recommendations on your Google Plus page is the best way to guarantee your spot in the Places pack.
-You should aim for 5 recommendations, as it is the bare minimum to show any kind of impact.
-Of course if your Google Place competitors have more than 5 results you should try to get more than them as a minimum!
-Be careful though, not all recommendations are made equal.
-The best recommendations you can get come from customers who are already active on the web, leaving their reviews and feedback for other businesses in which they interact.
+Getting recommendations on your Google My Business page is the best way to guarantee your spot in the local pack.
+You should aim for five recommendations, as it is the bare minimum to show any impact.
+Of course, if your local competitors have more than five results, you should try to get more than them as a minimum!
+Be careful, though; not all recommendations are made equal.
+The best reviews you can get come from customers who are already active on the web, leaving their reviews and feedback for other businesses in which they interact.
 Please have your clients mention your keywords in the review (you can phrase it to them as the service they used of your business).

-Once you get enough Google Place recommendations to outpace your competitors you should start spreading your recommendations across the Internet.
+Once you get enough Google recommendations to outpace your competitors, you should start spreading your recommendations across the Internet.
 Remember the worldwide citations?
-Getting recommendations on Yelp can really bolster down authority for your Google Plus page.
+Getting recommendations on Yelp can bolster down authority for your Google My Business page.

 Founder & CEO